jeremyhilado/seir-224-project-2/evaluation.md

 - At least one model includes all CRUD functions via RESTful routes

 ### Front-end
-- Your app is enjoyable to use
+- Your app is enjoyable to use: it has functionality other than just being able to log in and out, and it is pleasing to the eye
 - Your app includes at least one view
 - Your view(s) includes at least one AJAX request that allows a user to somehow interact with the API
 - Your code, as rendered in the browser, passes a [CSS validator](http://jigsaw.w3.org/css-validator/) and an [HTML validator](https://validator.w3.org/)

 ### Publication
-- Your code is commented only with what is necessary do document what is happening in your code; that is, there are no commented-out chunks of unused code
+- Your code is commented only with what is necessary to document what is happening in your code; that is, there are no commented-out chunks of unused code

+### Submission
-- Your submission is received via a pull request to the [pbj-project3](https://github.com/ga-dc/pbj-project3) Github repository [on time](readme.md)
+- Your submission is received [on-time](readme.md) via a pull request
 - The submission contains:
+  - A link to **your group's main Github repo**.
+All group members should link to the same commit of the same branch of the same repo.
   - Comfort score, out of 5
   - Completeness score, out of 5
   - At least 3 specific areas of code on which you would like targeted feedback